NYS Licensed Social Worker Loan Forgiveness (LSWLF) Program

 - have an outstanding balance on an eligible student loan debt;

-- full-time employment as a licensed social worker in a critical human service area for at least 35 hours per week during the calendar year prior to their application;
+- full-time employment as a licensed social worker in a critical human service area for at least 35 hours per week during the calendar year prior to his or her application.
+To determine if your workplace is an eligible service area, visit Eligibility by County;

 - be in compliance with the terms of any service condition imposed by a NYS award.